masonforest/www.masonforest.com/_posts/2020-06-11-ellipticoin-mainnnet-launch-scheduled-for-june-17th.md

 We're also approaching development differently than Eth 2 and other teams.
-[Waterfall development](https://en.wikipedia.org/wiki/Waterfall_model) has been known to lead to missed deadlines and buggy sofware for years.
-Instead of writing a specification up front we're buildin we're using a more modern apprach and building a prototype and iterating based on user feedback.
+[Waterfall development](https://en.wikipedia.org/wiki/Waterfall_model) has been known to lead to missed deadlines and buggy software for years.
+Instead of writing a specification up front we're building we're using a more modern approach and building a prototype and iterating based on user feedback.

 Instead of writing our own binary encoding format and networking library we're using existing standards like [CBOR](https://tools.ietf.org/html/rfc7049) and [HTTP](https://tools.ietf.org/html/rfc2616).
-This allows us to ship working sofware quicker than other teams.
+This allows us to ship working software quicker than other teams.

-We also leverge existing software like [Postgres](https://www.postgresql.org/) our database and [Rust](https://www.rust-lang.org/) for our smart contract programming language.
-Spending less time reimplmenting things from scratch gives us more time to focus on building the best possible network.
+We also leverage existing software like [Postgres](https://www.postgresql.org/) our database and [Rust](https://www.rust-lang.org/) for our smart contract programming language.
+Spending less time reimplementing things from scratch gives us more time to focus on building the best possible network.

 Ethereum does have network effects.
 This is what we will working around in